 I turn concepts into content for the web and social media, I find the audiences for that content and I report to you on the engagement of your audience with your content.
-That’s been my basic job description for the past 10 years as owner of Metapilot.
+That’s been my basic job description for the past 15 years as owner of Metapilot.
 I’m also on the road a lot–as in, on the road backpacking.
 I’ve explored more than 20 countries–many for weeks or months at a time.
-Typically, I’m working with clients and exploring at the same time.
+Typically, work with my clients and explore at the same time.
 The satisfaction I get from traveling sustains my client work and my success working with clients helps to sustain my traveling.

-It kind of all started when I met my wife-to-be in Paris while on what was supposed to be at two-month backpacking trip through Europe in 1989, which was after I had dropped out of college to enlist in the Navy, where I fixed jets on the flight deck of an aircraft carrier for four years.
+It kind of all started when I met my wife-to-be in Paris while on what was supposed to be a two-month backpacking trip through Europe in 1989, which was after I had dropped out of college to enlist in the Navy, where I fixed jets on the flight deck of an aircraft carrier for four years.
 I’d move often growing up but the navy introduced me Europe and Asia and ever since, it seems, I’ve drawn back towards them in my life and in my work.

 Those two months of backpacking turned into more than a year overseas, while I worked under the table delivering baked goods for an American-style bakery throughout Paris in between forays we made together throughout Europe and Morocco on Eurail passes of rather dubious validity.
 The two of us experienced one of the most beautiful cities in the world as only a native artiste Parisienne and an American national may before we decided to get married there and then head over to the States as a couple.